 In this blog we will discuss setting up network, server and application monitoring.
 This is a topic that is typically high on the list to all systems administrators out there.
 The one thing system admins like is “Control” and control means having a full overview of their network and infrastructure and knowing everything that is occurring on the systems and network at any given time.
-Monitoring allows them to have this and also allows them to be more proactive rather than reactive and stay on top of equipment that is under-performing below baselines.
+Network and server monitoring allows them to have this and also allows them to be more proactive rather than reactive and stay on top of equipment that is under-performing below baselines.
 The three core systems that should be monitored are the network, the servers and the applications.

 The first step to network monitoring is documenting baselines and mapping out your network into a diagram of some sort.
 If you already have a diagram then this needs to be kept up to date and easily accessible on a wall in clear vision of the team.
 From this diagram you can easily identify the core components that make up your network that will need monitoring.
 Once you know what you are going to monitor then the next step is to document baselines.
 The term baseline refers to whats normal for that particular system.
 So a baseline can include what the normal average CPU utilisation of a server is usually performing or the average bandwidth being used during a typical day on a WAN link.